 Creating a comprehensive estate plan requires consideration of various factors that are unique to each individual and their family.
-An estate planning attorney at Kramer, Green, Zuckerman, Green, & Buchsbaum, P.A., is dedicated to helping you create the estate plan that is best designed to meet your needs, achieve your goals, and protect your assets during your lifetime and beyond.
+A Hollywood estate planning attorney at Kramer, Green, Zuckerman, Green, & Buchsbaum, P.A., is dedicated to helping you create the estate plan that is best designed to meet your needs, achieve your goals, and protect your assets during your lifetime and beyond.

 We have assisted countless clients with every aspect of their estate planning needs.
 With our estate planning lawyers on your side, we can ensure that your estate plan fulfills all your objectives maintains your family’s privacy, and meets all legal requirements.
 Contact us today to learn what we can do to secure your assets for generations to come.
 Call the offices of Kramer Green at (954) 884-8373 or reach out to an attorney in Hollywood for estate planning online.

-Factors for an Estate Planning Attorney to Consider
+Factors for a Hollywood Estate Planning Attorney to Consider

 Many questions may arise as you determine how to best provide for your children in your estate plan.
 Those decisions are likely to be even more crucial and complicated when you are part of a blended family.
 Some of the questions that you may wish to consider as you form your estate plan may include:

 - What about a child who has marital problems?

 - How do we handle a child with a substance abuse issue?

 - Do I have a child with special needs?

 - Is one child at high risk for being sued, such as a medical doctor?

 - Which child is best able to carry out end-of-life decisions for the parent?